PrincetonUniversity/gpu_programming_intro/README.md

-# A Primer on GPU Programming
+# Intro to GPU Programming

 ## About